Geography of Hong Kong

-The Hong Kong Special Administrative Region (HKSAR), can be geographically divided into three territories: Kowloon, Hong Kong Island, and the New Territories.
-Hong Kong is a coastal city and major port in Southern China, bordering Guangdong province through the city of Shenzhen to the north and the South China Sea to the west, east and south.
-Hong Kong and its 260 territorial islands and peninsulas are located at the mouth of the Pearl River Delta.
-The area of Hong Kong is distinct from Mainland China, but is considered part of "Greater China".
+The Hong Kong Special Administrative Region (HKSAR), can be divided into three geographical regions: Hong Kong Island, Kowloon (comprising the Kowloon Peninsula and New Kowloon), and the New Territories (including the Outlying Islands).
+Hong Kong is a coastal city, bordering Guangdong Province through the city of Shenzhen to the north and the South China Sea to the east, south, and west.
+Hong Kong and its 260 nearby islands and peninsulas are located at the mouth of the Pearl River Delta.
+Being a special administrative region since 1997, Hong Kong is distinct from mainland China, but constitutionally defined to be an "inalienable part" of the People's Republic of China.

 Hong Kong has a total area of 1108 km2, of which 3.16% is water.
-60 islands are dispersed around Hong Kong, the largest of which by area is Lantau Island, located southwest of the main peninsula.
-Lantau Island and the majority of the remaining islands are part of the New Territories, an area that also encompasses the hilly terrain north of Kowloon.
-Hong Kong Island is separated from Kowloon by Victoria Harbour, a natural landform harbour.
-The Kowloon Peninsula to the south of Boundary Street and the New Territories to the north of Hong Kong Island were added to Colonial Hong Kong in 1860 and 1898, respectively.
+260 islands are dispersed around Hong Kong, the largest of which by area is Lantau Island, located southwest of the main peninsula.
+Lantau Island and the majority of the remaining islands are parts of the New Territories, an area that also encompasses the hilly terrain north of New Kowloon.
+Hong Kong Island is separated from Kowloon by Victoria Harbour, a natural harbour.
+The Kowloon Peninsula to the south of Boundary Street, and New Kowloon and the New Territories to the north of Boundary Street were added to British Hong Kong in 1860 and 1898, respectively.